simply-nicky/pyrost/docs/reference/rst_ref.rst

 -------------------------------------------------

-:class:`pyrost.SpeckleTracking` provides an interface to perform the reference image and lens wavefront reconstruction and offers two methods (:func:`pyrost.SpeckleTracking.train`, func:`pyrost.SpeckleTracking.train_adapt`) to perform the iterative R-PXST update until the error metric converges to a minimum.
+:class:`pyrost.SpeckleTracking` provides an interface to perform the reference image and lens wavefront reconstruction and offers two methods (:func:`pyrost.SpeckleTracking.train`, :func:`pyrost.SpeckleTracking.train_adapt`) to perform the iterative R-PXST update until the error metric converges to a minimum.
 The typical reconstruction cycle consists of: